colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 ## When Excellence Became Inadequate

-Chapter 2 established what agents need: INPACT™—six requirements for infrastructure to earn user trust.
+Chapter 2 established what agents need: INPACT™ six needs requirements for infrastructure to earn user trust.
 Echo Health scored 28 out of 100, failing five of six dimensions.

 **But why did Echo's infrastructure fail?**

 Sarah Cedao's team had invested eight million dollars over fifteen years building state-of-the-art data systems: SQL Server warehouse with dimensional models, Azure cloud migration for scale and reliability, Databricks lakehouse for ML experimentation, strong governance with excellent data quality and zero HIPAA violations, and industry recognition as a "Data-Driven Healthcare Organization."

 They did everything right.
-Their infrastructure was excellent—**for Business Intelligence.**
+Their infrastructure was excellent **for Humans looking to analyze dashboards.**

 The problem: **agents aren't humans analyzing dashboards.
 They're autonomous systems making real-time decisions.** BI-era infrastructure optimized for one use case cannot support the other.

-This chapter explains why—and what transformation actually means.
+This chapter explains why and what transformation actually means.

 ---